-Clinical Guideline Recommendations P2Y 12 inhibitor (e.g., prasugrel, ticagrelor) might be considered. • The routine clinical use of genetic testing to screen patients treated with clopidogrel who are undergoing PCI is not recommended.
+Clinical Guideline Recommendations P2Y 12 inhibitor (e.g., prasugrel, ticagrelor) might be considered.
+The routine clinical use of genetic testing to screen patients treated with clopidogrel who are undergoing PCI is not recommended.
 National Institute for Aspirin is recommended in all patients after a MI and should be continued Health and Clinical indefinitely.
 Clopidogrel should not be offered as first-line monotherapy Excellence: after a MI.
-Myocardial Clopidogrel combined with low dose aspirin for 12 months is Infarction: recommended in patients who have had a NSTE ACS who are at Secondary moderate to high risk of MI or death.
-Thereafter, patients may be treated Prevention in with low dose aspirin without clopidogrel in the absence of indication for Primary and dual antiplatelet therapy.
-Secondary Care for • Patients who have been treated with aspirin and clopidogrel within the first Patients Following a 24 hours of an STEMI should continue on dual antiplatelet therapy for at Myocardial Infarction least four weeks.
-Thereafter, low-dose aspirin should be continued, and (2007) 14 clopidogrel discontinued in the absence of indication for dual antiplatelet therapy. • If both clopidogrel and aspirin were not given during the acute phase of a MI, this combination should not routinely be initiated.
+Myocardial Clopidogrel combined with low dose aspirin for 12 months is Infarction: recommended in patients who have had a NSTE ACS who are at Secondary Prevention in moderate to high risk of MI or death.
+Thereafter, patients may be treated Primary and with low dose aspirin without clopidogrel in the absence of indication for Secondary Care for dual antiplatelet therapy.
+Patients Following a Patients who have been treated with aspirin and clopidogrel within the first 24 hours of an STEMI should continue on dual antiplatelet therapy for at Myocardial Infarction least four weeks.
+Thereafter, low-dose aspirin should be continued, and (2007) 14 clopidogrel discontinued in the absence of indication for dual antiplatelet therapy.
+If both clopidogrel and aspirin were not given during the acute phase of a MI, this combination should not routinely be initiated.
 Dual antiplatelet therapy with aspirin and clopidogrel should not be used for longer than 12 months after an acute MI unless another indication for dual antiplatelet therapy exists.
 After a STEMI, the combination of aspirin and clopidogrel is usually recommended for a shorter duration than 12 months.
 Clopidogrel monotherapy is an alternative treatment in patients with aspirin hypersensitivity.
 Low dose aspirin and a proton pump inhibitor are recommended in patients with comorbid dyspepsia.
 A full dose proton pump inhibitor and low dose aspirin should be considered in patients with a history of aspirin-induced ulcer bleeding whose ulcers have healed and who are negative for Helicobacter pylori.
 Patients being treated with warfarin for another indication should continue on warfarin.
 Those being treated with moderate-intensity warfarin (INR 2.0 to 3.0) and are at low risk of bleeding, may be treated with aspirin.
 The combination of warfarin and clopidogrel is not routinely recommended.
 American College of Aspirin should be started at 75 to 162 mg/day and continued indefinitely in Cardiology/American all patients unless contraindicated.
-Heart Association: The use of warfarin in conjunction with aspirin and/or clopidogrel is 2007 Chronic Angina The use of warrann in conjunction with aspinin and/or clopidogrei is associated with an increased risk of bleeding and should be monitored Focused Update of closely. the 2002 Guidelines for the Management of Patients With Chronic Stable Angina (2007) 15 European Society of Therapy to improve prognosis Cardiology: Aspirin 75 mg daily is recommended in all patients without specific Management of contraindications (e.g., active gastrointestinal bleeding, aspirin allergy, Stable Angina previous aspirin intolerance).
-Clopidogrel is an alternative antiplatelet Pectoris (2006) 16 agent in patients who cannot take aspirin. - • The use of unopposed cyclooxygenase-2 inhibition is not recommended in patients with stable angina pectoris.
+Heart Association: The use of warfarin in conjunction with aspirin and/or clopidogrel is 2007 Chronic Angina Focused Update of associated with an increased risk of bleeding and should be monitored the 2002 Guidelines closely. for the Management of Patients With Chronic Stable Angina (2007) 15 European Society of Therapy to improve prognosis Cardiology: Aspirin 75 mg daily is recommended in all patients without specific Management of contraindications (e.g., active gastrointestinal bleeding, aspirin allergy, Stable Angina previous aspirin intolerance).
+Clopidogrel is an alternative antiplatelet Pectoris (2006) 16 agent in patients who cannot take aspirin.
+The use of unopposed cyclooxygenase-2 inhibition is not recommended in patients with stable angine pacteria. patients with stable angina pectoris.
 Clopidogrel may be combined with aspirin after coronary stenting or an